MaumitaBhaumik/MaumitaBhaumik.github.io/research.md

 - Noveck, I. A. (2001).
 When children are more logical than adults: Experimental investigations of scalar implicature.
 Cognition, 78(2), 165–188. https://doi.org/10.1016/s0010-0277(00)00114-1

 <h4> <span style="color: #3498DB ;">Results thus far: </span> </h4>
-- Work presented at the 4th South Asian Forum on the Acquisition and Processing of Language (SAFAL), Indian Institute of Technology, Kanpur, India, December 8, 2023.
+- Presented at the 4th South Asian Forum on the Acquisition and Processing of Language (SAFAL), Indian Institute of Technology, Kanpur, India, December 8, 2023.
-- Work presented at the 12th Annual Budapest CEU Conference on Cognitive Development(BCCCD), Hungary, January10-14, 2023.
+- Presented at the 12th Annual Budapest CEU Conference on Cognitive Development(BCCCD), Hungary, January10-14, 2023.

  &nbsp;